yarisvt/tyk-docs/tyk-docs/content/transform-traffic/url-rewriting.md

 To make it work you should set the **triggers** field, defining rules.
 If there is no trigger match, the rewrite will fallback to the parent `rewrite_to`, but if either of the other two are triggered, the rewrite target is changed.

 Additionally, each trigger also sets a context variable for each match it finds.
 These context vars can then be used in the rewrites.
-Trigger contexts take the format: `$tyk_context.trigger-{n}-{name}-{i}` where `n` is the trigger index in the array, `name` is the regexp matcher name and `i` is the index of that match (since querystrings and headers can be arrays of values).
+Trigger contexts take the format: `$tyk_context.trigger-{n}-{name}-{i}` where `n` is the trigger index in the array, `name` is the regexp matcher name and `i` is the index of that match (since query strings and headers can be arrays of values).

+ > **NOTE**: When using `header_ matches` in the trigger, the name is the normalised form of the header name.

 ```{.copyWrapper}
 {